keepthrifty/keepthrifty.github.io/_drafts/2016-06-13-escape-fashion-trap.md

 ---
 layout: post
-title: You May Be Better Off Buying Expensive Clothes
+title: Escaping the Money Trap of Fashion
 date:   2016-06-13 21:30:00 -0500
 author: Chris
 author_email: chris@keepthrifty.com
 image: /img/fancy-suit.jpg
 ---

-I have a shocking confession to make; I'm not really a fashion expert.
+I have a shocking confession to make; I'm not a fashion expert.
 That said, I'm starting to come around to the idea that I might be better off buying expensive clothes.
 What could possibly bring a fashion-averse engineer to a conclusion like that?

 # The Useful Life of Clothes #